 Many congratulations and we hand you your finishing medal!

 If the weather is good, most runners and supporters tend to hang around soaking up the atmosphere and cheer other runners across the finishing line.
-There should be a few Purple Moose beers to hand out and our faithful DJ will be playing some great tunes.
+There should be a few locally brewed beers to hand out and some great tunes.
 Stay around for the presentations and soak up the atmosphere.
 Ring your bells and blow your whistles, they'll be coming round the mountain when you sing! they'll be coming round the mountain...!

 What time are the medal presentations?